-R-L: Ian Bateman (SWEEP), Diana Tingley (SWEEP), Colin Smith (Defra), Mario Deconti (MHCLG), Emily McKenzie (Defra), Joseph Lowe (H.M Treasury), John Curnow (Defra), Ben Groom (LSE), Nick Hanley (University of Glasgow), Catherine Connolly (economicsense), Alistair Johnson (Defra), Brett Day (SWEEP), Nathan Owen (SWEEP), Dawn Scott (SWEEP).
+R-L: Ian Bateman (SWEEP), Diana Tingley (SWEEP), Colin Smith (Defra), Mario Deconti (MHCLG), Emily McKenzie (Defra), Joseph Lowe (H.M Treasury), John Curnow (Defra), Ben Groom (LSE), Nick Hanley (University of Glasgow), Catherine Connolly (economicsense), Alastair Johnson (Defra), Brett Day (SWEEP), Nathan Owen (SWEEP), Dawn Scott (SWEEP).

 Experts from the University of Exeter have been sharing with policy chiefs the research behind new public spending guidelines which determine billions of pounds of Government investments every year.